Whether you’re an expat or a traveler to Spain during the Easter holiday, there are some incredible traditions not to be missed!

-The Easter Holiday, otherwise known in Spain as Holy Week or Semana Santa, is undoubtedly the biggest religious holiday of the year.
-Celebrating Easter in Spain as an American expat has really opened my eyes to the different interpretations and traditions involved.
+The Easter Holiday, otherwise known in Spain as Holy Week or Semana Santa, is undoubtedly the largest and most traditional religious holiday of the year.
+Celebrating Easter in Spain as an American expat has really opened my eyes to the different interpretations.
 All of which are special and sacred.

 Since our family has only been living abroad for two and a half years, we feel a certain tug of war when it comes to holiday time.
 We want to continue to celebrate the same traditions from back home that our children have come to love (and expect).